ZFEbHVUE/Batocera-CRT-Script/README.md

 AMD Cards are preferred.

     Anything up to R9 380X will work.
 R5-R7-R9 Cards are recommended.

 Intel is tested and works somewhat.

-  It works well with DisplayPort and somewhat on VGA
+    It works with DisplayPort and somewhat on VGA.

 Nvidia Cards are supported right now.

-   It works for Kelper / Maxwell / Pascal with Nvidia driver (best performances) and Nouveau

-   Tested on :
+    It works for Kelper / Maxwell / Pascal with Nvidia driver (best performances) and Nouveau Tested on :
     8400GS        DVI-I /   VGA     Only Nouveau with dotclock_min 0
     Quadro K600   DVI-I             Nvidia driver : dotclock_min 25.0      Nouveau : dotclock_min 0.0
     GTX 980       DVI-I / HMDI      DVI-I : dotclock_min 0.0        HDMI : dotclock_min 25.0
     GTX 1050ti    HDMI              dotclock_min 25.0

     Dipslay port (DP) works for all cards but it is only for Super-resolution 240p (no interlace here).
     Turing works poorly only in 240p (tested on GTX 1650 HDMI/DP).

-   Conclusion with Nvidia cards, we recommand to use Maxwell who it is full 15KHz.
+    Conclusion with Nvidia cards, we recommand to use Maxwell who it is full 15KHz and performance.